Make a choropleth map, part 1: create a style

 After you've created and styled your layer, your map should look something like this:

-Everything looks good, except for one thing - the labels are underneath the data layer!
-One of the coolest things about the Mapbox Studio style editor is that you can reorder any of the elements of the map.
+Everything looks good, except for one thing - the labels are under the data layer!
+One of the coolest things about the Mapbox Studio style editor is that you can reorder layers on the map.
 This means you can put labels on top of your data.

 Hover over your

 statedata layer.
-Click the next to the layer's name in the layer list on the far left and drag your layer below the place labels.
+Click the next to the layer's name in the layer list on the far left and drag your layer below the Place labels, place labels group of layers.

 Now that labels are on top of the population density data, city labels are popping out above the more important state labels.
-To turn off the city labels, click on Filter layers and type place.
-This will return all the city label layers.
-Select multiple layers at once by holding down
+To turn off the city labels, adjust the component properties for the Place labels component:

-Now that you've got your map looking good, it's time to publish!
-Click the Publish style button at the top of the toolbar on the right side of the screen, then click Publish again on the next prompt.
+Now that you have your map looking good, it's time to publish!
+Click the Publish button in the top right of the screen, then click Publish again on the next prompt.

 Hooray!
 Your style is now published!
 If you go back to your Styles page, you will see your new style at the top of the list.